-

 Why it's essential: Raw data might be disorganised.
 BAs must be competent at finding and correcting data errors in order to obtain true insights.

 Practising the skill: Learn about technologies like OpenRefine and Python's Pandas library.
-Understand common data quality challenges and how to solve them, such as dealing with missing numbers or outliers.
+Understand common data quality challenges and how to solve them, such as dealing with missing numbers.

 4. Database and SQL Knowledge

 Why it's essential: The majority of organisational data is stored in databases.
-Knowing how to query databases with SQL(Structured Query Language) can be extremely useful.
+Knowing how to query databases with SQL can be extremely useful.

 Practising the skill: Begin with studying the fundamentals of SQL, such as how to write SELECT statements, JOIN tables, and use WHERE clauses.
 As you advance, investigate more complicated operations such as subqueries and stored procedures.